tpakeman/looker_log_analysis/README.md

 *(With postgres)*

 ### What this is for
-* This is designed for people who have access to Looker logs and want to browse them in Looker itself
+* This is designed for people who have access to Looker logs and want to analyse and browsed them in Looker itself
+* This is done by reading a log file in python and uploading it to a local postgres database, which is then connected to a Looker instance
 * This is useful for Looker support staff as well as Looker customers who have access to their own log files